 The Birkman provides both descriptive and prescriptive data.
 The definition of an individual’s underlying needs and motivations available through Birkman’s unique construction provides powerful insight to what drives that person’s behavior.
 This allows an individual to assume a much higher level of responsibility for his/her own behavior.
 Without this information, people tend to rely on their perceptual filters and few people are able to figure out how to get their needs met or satisfied.

 The following modules make up the 10-week Leadership Certificate Program.
-Each module is six hours long (save for the capstone which is three hours) and occurs of two 3 hour class meetings.
+Each module is six hours long and spans two class meetings.
 Graded homework is assigned as well as a Birkman Method® assessment.
 The Birkman will identify not only your usual behaviors, but also your underlying needs, stress behaviors, and compatibility with coworkers.
-You will refer back to this assessent throughout the length of the course.
+You will refer back to this assessment throughout the length of the course.

 Leadership is one of the world’s oldest preoccupations and yet one of the least-understood concepts of human influence.
 What is the difference between leading and managing?
 What makes a good leader?
 This course will challenge your current understanding of what leadership is and prepare you to discover what leadership will mean for you.

 From Socrates to Peter Drucker, leadership experts agree the core of leadership development is self understanding.
 Recent studies show that the way to lead others, to transform your organization, and to manage your future is to first know yourself.